Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Introduction

 We conduct extensive experiments on tasks including point cloud analysis and combinatorial optimization.
 The results show that \model is indeed strictly invariant to various transformations such as translation, rotation, reflection, and scaling.
-In the rotation transformation setting of point cloud analysis, \model combined with DGCNN~\cite{wang2019dynamic}, a well-known non-rotation-invariant GNN model, outperforms or matches the performance of various state-of-the-art models specifically designed to be rotation-invariant.
-Our proposed model also significantly outperforms the state-of-the-art learning-based model for combinatorial problems when transformations are involved.
+In the rotation transformation setting of point cloud analysis, \model combined with DGCNN~\cite{wang2019dynamic}, a well-known non-rotation-invariant GNN model, outperforms or matches the performance of various recently proposed models specifically designed to be rotation-invariant.
+Our proposed model also significantly outperforms a recent learning-based model for combinatorial problems when transformations are involved.
 Besides, thanks to the simple and general mechanism of \modelns, it is easily compatible with multiple architectures.
 Based on the experimental results, we advocate that \model should be considered a new starting point and an essential baseline for further studies of transformation-invariance on geometric data.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin = 0.4cm] \item We revisit transformation invariance of geometric data and show that transformation-invariant and distance-preserving initial point representation is sufficient to solve the problem. \item Motivated by the findings, we propose Transformation Invariant Neural Network, a straightforward and general framework that is proved to be strictly transformation-invariant as well as general and flexible to combine with various neural networks. \item Extensive experimental results on tasks including point cloud analysis and combinatorial optimization demonstrate the efficacy and general applicability of our model. \end{itemize}

-The rest of the paper is organized as follows.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin = 0.4cm] \item We revisit transformation invariant geometric deep learning and show that transformation-invariant and distance-preserving initial point representation is sufficient to solve the problem. \item Motivated by the findings, we propose Transformation Invariant Neural Network, a straightforward and general plug-in that is proved to be strictly transformation-invariant as well as general and flexible to combine with various neural networks. \item Extensive experimental results on tasks including point cloud analysis and combinatorial optimization demonstrate the efficacy and general applicability of our model. \end{itemize} The rest of the paper is organized as follows.
 In Section 2, we review related work.
 The problem formulation is introduced in Section 3.
 We revisit the transformation invariance problem and propose the \model model in Section 4.
 We report experimental results in Section 5, and conclude our paper in Section 6.